imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="updatesendersetting"></a>
 # **UpdateSenderSetting**
-> void UpdateSenderSetting (UpdateSenderSettingInputObject updateSenderSettingInputObject, bool? xIgnoreNullValues = null)
+> void UpdateSenderSetting (UpdateSenderSettingInputObject updateSenderSettingInputObject)

 Change sender settings for specified country.